mpaldridge/mpaldridge.github.io/_posts/2019-06-19-poissonisation.md

 For $m = 480$ this is 3241 cards, or 548 packs of 5.
 A very rough approximation to this number is $m \log m = 2963$, while a much better approximation is $m \log m + \gamma m = m \log m + 0.577m = 3240$.

 But that wasn’t the question asked here: the question was given a number $n$ of stickers, what’s the *probability* we get a full set.
 This is rather difficult to solve exactly – but Poissonization will make our job much easier.
-If rather than buying exactly $n$ cards we instead by a Poisson$(n)$ random number of cards, then we will have Poisson$(n/m)$ copies of each sticker.
+If rather than buying exactly $n$ cards we instead buy a Poisson$(n)$ random number of cards, then we will have Poisson$(n/m)$ copies of each sticker.
 The probability any particular sticker has been collected at least once is

 $$ \mathbb P\big (\mathrm{Po}(\tfrac nm) \geq 1 \big) = 1 - \mathbb P\big (\mathrm{Po}(\tfrac nm)= 0 \big) = 1 - \mathrm{e}^{-n/m} . $$